paduagroup/clandpol/README.md

 The `polarizer` script then adds new atom types, new bond types, new atoms and new bonds to a new `data-p.lmp` file.
 It also generates `pair_coeff` commands involving Drude particles that are written to a `pair-drude.lmp` file, which the user should include in the LAMMPS input script.

-The `polarizer` script provides example commands to be included in the LAMMPS input script and writes those to `in-p.lmp`.
+The `polarizer` script provides example commands to be included in the LAMMPS input script and writes those to `in-drude.lmp`.
 These commands are related to the topology and the force field, namely `fix drude` and `pair_style` commands, and include examples of thermostats:

     # Commands to include in the LAMMPS input stack